C-D-Lewis/pico-dev/README.md

 # Setup

-1. Copy the Adafruit CircuitPython firmware from `uf2` to the Pico.
+1. Install the Adafruit CircuitPython firmware from `uf2` to the Pico.
 2. Copy the keypad required libraries from `lib` to `lib` on the Pico.
 3. Copy an example from `examples` as `code.py` to test all is working.